Estádio do Restelo

-It is currently used mostly for football matches, by first division club Clube de Futebol Os Belenenses, but also stages musical performances.
+It is currently used mostly for football matches, by second division club Clube de Futebol Os Belenenses, but also stages musical performances.
 The Pope John Paul II has also celebrated a mass there attended by more than 100,000 people.

 The inauguration game was against Sporting CP, and Belenenses won by 2–1.
 The first international match was against Stade de Reims, 2-0 for Belenenses.
 Finally, the first game counting for the Portuguese First Division was a Belenenses 5-1 Vitória de Setúbal.

 As a music venue

 On July of 1996, AC/DC performed at the stadium during their Ballbreaker Tour.

 On 23 May 2000, American hard rock band Pearl Jam recorded a live album at the stadium.

 On 4 October The Smashing Pumpkins played in the stadium during the Sacred and Profane Tour, their last one before the band's breakup latter that year.

 Queen + Paul Rodgers performed at the stadium during their tour on 2 July 2005, being the first Queen show in Portugal and the first stadium show in 19 years for the band.

 On 18 July 2009 The Killers, Duffy, Mando Diao, Brandi Carlile, The Walkmen and Bettershell made the lineup for the Lisbon's 15th edition of Super Bock Super Rock festival, held at the stadium.

 On 1 May 2019, Metallica performed at the stadium during their WorldWired Tour.

 Other performances: The Police, Xutos & Pontapés, James, Pearl Jam, Radiohead and Slipknot.